Jazzepi/CommissionChecker/README.md

 *Warning*
 -------

-* I haven't tested this on any STMP service besides Gmail.
+* I haven't tested this on any SMTP service besides Gmail.
 You're on your own with Yahoo/Hotmail/etc.
 * You use this program at your own risk.
 * Your password/username will be in clear text on your hard drive.
 Think about that and understand the security implications before you use this program.
 You should not run this program on a shared computer that other people might have access to.